cloud-barista/cb-tumblebug/docs/feature_guide/credential-and-connection.md

 A: For non-default holders, `POST /recommendSpec` automatically filters results to only include specs from the holder's registered CSPs.
 For example, if `role01` only has AWS credentials, only AWS specs are returned.

 **Q: Is credential holder the same as namespace?**
-A: No. **Namespace** isolates resources (VMs, VNets, etc.). **Credential holder** isolates cloud accounts (API keys, connection configs).
+A: No. **Namespace** isolates resources (Nodes, VNets, etc.). **Credential holder** isolates cloud accounts (API keys, connection configs).
 They are independent and can be combined: any namespace can use any credential holder.